 2.1 Mandatory membership semester fees may be established by the Executive Committee at the beginning of each school year.
 Membership fees shall be paid by the deadline set by the Financial Director for that semester.
 Special consideration for exemption or payment plans will be given by the Financial Director to members upon request.

 2.3 Failure to meet the required points for a points period will result in the assignment of a demerit and the delinquent member being classified as an active member not in good standing.
-Active members not in good standing are subject to a probationary system defined by the Administrative Director in the Points Rules.
+Active members not in good standing are subject to a probationary system defined by the Membership Director in the Points Rules.
 If a member fails to meet the required points for two consecutive or nonconsecutive points periods in a given year, the member must meet with the Executive Committee to defend their position in Council.
 The Executive Committee reserves the right to remove the member in question from Council.
 If the delinquent member chooses not to meet with the Executive Council, whether by not responding to the request to meet, not showing up, or denying the request, the Executive Committee reserves the right to vote on the member's standing in their absence.

-2.4 A member may declare himself or herself inactive to the Administrative Director in writing or by email by the last day of the first points period of the semester.
-A member may declare himself or herself inactive at any other time during the semester due to extenuating circumstances (i.e. illness, death in family) with the approval of the Administrative Director.
+2.4 A member may declare himself or herself inactive to the Membership Director in writing or by email by the last day of the first points period of the semester.
+A member may declare himself or herself inactive at any other time during the semester due to extenuating circumstances (i.e. illness, death in family) with the approval of the Membership Director.
 Inactive members do not need to complete any points for the semester and may not vote in any capacity during their inactivity.
 In addition, inactive members may not participate in NSC social events unless they choose to pay social fees for the semester.
-Inactive members may become active again at the beginning of the following long semester, and must declare their active status to the Administrative Director.
+Inactive members may become active again at the beginning of the following long semester, and must declare their active status to the Membership Director.
 A member is restricted to two non-consecutive inactive semesters in their Council career.
 A member cannot go inactive for two consecutive semesters.

 2.5 Any member who fails to make any points within the first points period of a semester will be given two weeks to either declare inactivity or meet with the Executive Committee.
 Failure to comply will result in removal from Council.
-An automatic email notification will be sent within 24 hours of the end of the points period and the Administrative Director will contact the member by phone one week before the member is removed from Council.
+An automatic email notification will be sent within 24 hours of the end of the points period and the Membership Director will contact the member by phone one week before the member is removed from Council.

 2.6 The Executive Committee will select members within the first three weeks of each semester.
 The Selection Committee shall be chaired by the Vice President.
 The Vice President will choose the other officers that will be included on the committee.
 Interested parties will submit applications and then the Selection Committee will decide who receives an interview.
 From the group that receives interviews the Selection Committee will decide who makes it into the Council.
 Members shall be given a member folder at the beginning of each long session that will contain information regarding Council activities and responsibilities.
 Basic forms to be included in the member folder include the Constitution, general Council information, a calendar of events, points information, and anything else the Vice President decides to include.
 It is suggested that members bring this folder with them to all NSC meetings and office hours.